Skip Navigation

 Harry A. Dawson (1874-1944) A lifelong resident of Rockville, Harry Allnutt Dawson was the son of John and Amelia Somervell Dawson, the heirs of the Beall family.
 In 1900, he was living at 103 W. Montgomery Ave. with his family, along with their cousin Margaret J. Beall still living as matriarch of the house.
 A graduate of Georgetown University Law School, he practiced law in Rockville, and spent a short time out west before returning to work as a clerk for the United States Bureau of Indian Affairs in the District of Columbia.
 He married Mary P. Hoff in Pennsylvania in 1901 and they went on to have five children.
 He had served in the Spanish American War, and volunteered again during WWI as a captain in the U.S. Army, honorably discharged in 1919.
 From 1920-1924 he served as postmaster in Rockville; he was also a member of the Lodge of Masons.
 After 1928, he worked as a clerk for the U.S. Compensation Commission, from which he retired in 1933.
 He died at Suburban Hospital in 1944, a few months after his wife had also passed away, and is buried in Rockville Cemetery.

-Clem Johnson (1865-1925) Born in the Sandy Spring area to Clement Johnson and Margaret Walton Johnson, 15-year-old Clem was still living in the Mechanicsville District with his brother Joseph and sister Clara in 1880.
+Clem Johnson (1865-1925) Born in the Sandy Spring area to Clement Johnson and Margaret Walton Johnson, Clem was the brother of John H. Johnson who married George Neal’s sister Emma.
+In 1880, 15-year-old Clem was still living in the Mechanicsville District with another brother, Joseph, and their sister Clara.
 He may have married Mary Foreman in 1886.
 By 1896 he was living in the Gaithersburg area, possibly working at the mill.
 Sidney Randolph was thought to resemble him, and many witnesses testified to seeing a man who “looked like Clem Johnson” (also the phrase Richard Buxton used to identify his attacker) in Gaithersburg several days before Randolph stated he had arrived in the area.
-Johnson was apparently well-liked and never suspected of being the attacker, despite Buxton’s reference to his appearance.
+Johnson was apparently well-liked and never suspected of being the attacker, despite Buxton’s reference to his appearance, and his relation to John Johnson, who was arrested on suspicion of colluding with George Neal.
 In 1900, Clem Johnson was living nearby to general store owner John A. Belt in Gaithersburg.
 Listed as married but without his wife in the household, he has two children: Gracie and George.
 He married again to a woman named Josephine in 1909 and by the 1920 census, he was still living on Frederick Rd. (southwest of the B&O railroad) in Gaithersburg, with his wife and two granddaughters with the surname Dorsey.
 Clem died in March of 1925 and was buried in the Mount Pleasant United Methodist Church Cemetery in Norbeck.

 Captain James Barry Adams (1867-1939) Born to Thomas and Eliza Adams in Maryland, James’ mother apparently died when he was very young, leaving him to be raised by father Thomas and his aunt, Alice Adams, who lived in Washington, D.C.
 James was married in New Jersey to Katherine “Kitty” Ranney in 1888 and the couple had two sons, born in Gaithersburg in 1894 and 1896.
 Possibly the “Mr. Adams” who employed Opera Warfield in 1896, he earned his rank of Captain in the Spanish-American War, in which he fought 1898-1899.
 In 1900, Capt.
 Adams and his family were associated with Fairview Seminary in Gaithersburg, enumerated alongside Dr. Waters and family.
 Several black servants were employed by the school, but Opera Warfield is not one of them; she may have moved to Washington by this time.
 By 1910, Adams and his family had also moved back to Washington, but by 1920 Adams had apparently deserted his wife and moved to San Francisco, listed in the census there as a clerk for a packing plant and living as a boarder on Pine St. Katherine Adams died in Washington in 1929 and is buried in Oak Hill Cemetery; James Adams apparently died in 1939, still living in California, but his final resting place is unknown.